Wrongful Termination Lawyer Dallas, TX

 Yes, you could get rehired by your employer after a wrongful termination lawsuit is completed.
 However, the working relationship with your employer may be compromised by the lawsuit and court proceedings.
 Mr. Atkerson can discuss what form of restitution may be fitting given the circumstances of your case and the hardships you were forced to endure.

 First, gather all supporting documentation and evidence that could demonstrate wrongful termination.
 Next, be sure to file a complaint with the EEOC or the Texas Workforce Commission (TWC).
-If you live in the Dallas area, it's advisable that you speak with wrongful termination lawyer Dan A. Atkerson.
-During a legal consultation, you can find out what steps to take next given the circumstances of your situation.
+If you live in the Dallas area and have been wrongfully fired, speak with Dan Atkerson.
+During a free legal consultation, you can find out what steps to take next, given the circumstances of your situation.

 Dan Atkerson